Aiculla/secure-journaling/README.md

 1. Upload photo to s3 with cpecific name
 2. When that is finished call the index face to actually save the facial data
 3.

+Facial Verification process
+take in the user object
+pass in uid and photo
+index face if uid is not found in collection check similarity if uid is found in collection generate access code {access_code:"",expiration: unix expiration} and save in dynamodb if successful return access code to user

+To validate on the journals page verify the aws code, if successful validate the access_code For access code, check if expirtaion is legit, and then check if the access code and the uid match in dynamodb, if so update the expiration to be an hour later